 Places and their subunits¶

-In OpenAtlas a place is a physical thing that has a certain position and/or extend in space that can be connected to various other information (temporal, spatial, events, sources etc.).
+In OpenAtlas a place is a physical thing that has a certain position and/or extends in space that can be connected to various other information (temporal, spatial, events, sources etc.).
 Furthermore, places can be divided into multiple subunits to record archaeological information.
-For more information on those subunits see Feature, Stratigraphic unit, Find (Artifact), and Human remains as well as a detailed workflow example (Archaeological data).
+For more information on those subunits see Feature, Stratigraphic unit, Artifact, and Human remains as well as a detailed workflow example (Archaeological data).